 “(Krista Tippett) has created, over decades, something rare in American life: spaces where people of different faiths, disciplines, and ideologies discuss divisive questions without becoming more divided, without losing sight of each other’s humanity.”

 “On Being is a quiet force fostering thought and conversation among America’s various and intertwined publics.”

-The vitality of The Civil Conversations Project in an increasingly fractured world called us to build out a new capacity for applied, extended public life engagement and social healing.
+The vitality of The Civil Conversations Project in an increasingly fractured world called us to build out a new capacity for social healing.
 In 2019, Lucas Johnson joined us to lead and expand this new world of initiative within our project.

 Lucas was previously the global coordinator of the 100-year-old International Fellowship of Reconciliation.
 He has been mentored by Civil Rights elders, especially Dorothy Cotton and the late Vincent Harding, who first introduced him to us.
 He possesses the rare combination of a millennial view of life and change with a long sense of history and global experience as a teacher, mediator, and pastor in settings of deep conflict.
 The talented team he has built inside The On Being Project became integrated at the heart of our work across 2020.
 Now they are formulating a national strategy designed for long-term, generational presence and impact, centered in accompaniment where social ferment is already taking hold below the radar of fracture – communities and initiatives where we can offer resourcing, deepening, and belonging in a larger web of social repair.
 Our strategies are oriented toward the long-term creation of resilient relationships across differences, and towards wholeness in lives and communities.